Analysts say there is a chance of record deflation in Q3

 In a report, the economist for Brazil at Barclays, Roberto Secemski, recalls that the acceleration of the average of the cores in August (0.53% to 0.66%) surpassed the market median (0.54%) and left the rate at 12 months practically stable, at 10.42%.

-“We continue to believe that the tightening cycle ended the Selic at 13.75%, but the timing of the cuts will be determined by a consistent decline in core inflation, fiscal developments and the behavior of inflation expectations, especially for 2024,” writes the economist.
+“We continue to believe that the tightening cycle ended with the Selic at 13.75%, but the timing of the cuts will be determined by a consistent decline in core inflation, fiscal developments and the behavior of inflation expectations (especially those for 2024) ”, writes the economist.

-Despite the truce in fuel and electricity, seven of the nine cost groups surveyed by the IBGE still showed price increases in the August IPCA.
-Families paid more for 65% of the items that make up the index.